GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### API Documentation

-This documentation provides all the necessary information to interact with the dynamic API endpoints.
+This documentation provides all the necessary information to interact with the dynamic API endpoints used for incremental authorization.
 The API is documented using Swagger, which provides a user-friendly interface to explore and test the API.

 <!-- prettier-ignore -->
 > [!NOTE]
-> To access the Swagger documentation, you need to run the bridge in development mode and
+> To access the Swagger documentation, run the bridge in development mode and
 > navigate to `http://localhost:5002/api-docs`.

-To authenticate requests to the dynamic API in Swagger, you need to provide a valid API key.
-The API key is stored in the `.env` file in the `vclogin` folder.
+To authenticate requests to the dynamic API in Swagger, an API secret must first be set in the `.env` file in the `vclogin` folder with the key name `INCR_AUTH_API_SECRET`.

 <!-- prettier-ignore -->
 > [!NOTE]
 > To authenticate requests to the dynamic API in Swagger, first click on
 > the "Authorize" button in the top right corner of the Swagger UI.
 Then, enter
-> the API key in the "Value" field with the format `API_KEY <api_key>`and click
+> the API key in the "Value" field with the format `INCR_AUTH_API_SECRET <api_key>`
-> on the "Authorize" button.
+> and click on the "Authorize" button.

 ## Running a Local Deployment